Skip to content

 import Controller from "@cartridge/controller";

-// Initialize the controller with basic configuration
+// Initialize the controller without policies

 const controller = new Controller();